-Status: VCE has finalized MOUs with the City of Davis and Winters for installation of the

-EV Charging Stations.
+Status: VCE has finalized MOUs with the City of Davis and Winters for installation of the EV Charging Stations.
 All projects are expected to be fully installed by 2022.
 Metric: Number of EV chargers installed throughout jurisdiction.
 Goal: 45 EV chargers installed.

 Timeframe: Grant awarded 2019.
 MOUs complete in 2021.
 Installations complete 2023.

-Agricultural Electrification

-Project: Enable customers to access agriculture incentives for upgrading from existing fossil gas farming equipment to fuel switching farming equipment such as tractors, forklifts, diesel-powered irrigation pumps, light/heavy duty trucks, coolers/boilers and more.
-Consider implementation of program model from Central Coast customers in mind.
+Phase 2 Programs: Agricultural Electrification Project: Enable customers to access agriculture incentives for upgrading from existing fossil gas farming equipment to fuel switching farming equipment such as tractors, forklifts, diesel-powered irrigation pumps, light/heavy duty trucks, coolers/boilers and more.
+Consider implementation of program model from Central Coast Community Energy.
+A simple application process would be designed for busy ag customers in mind.

-Community Energy.
-A simple application process would be designed for busy ag discuss 3CE's recent pilot Agriculture Program (launched July 2020).
+Status: VCE met with Programs Manager at Central Coast Community Energy (3CE) to discuss 3CE's recent pilot Agriculture Program (launched July 2020).
 Project concept has been vetted by PTG, CAC, and internal staff.
+Metric: Number of ag customers/ projects and GHG emissions reduced Goal: TBD Feasibility: High likelihood of implementation.